noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 ## best practices
 	- use a reverse proxy to detect websocket handshakes, pre-process them,  and then route the clients to a real websocket server
 		- helps to keep the cookie/authentication logic separate from the websocket server
-	- request uris (e.g. poop.com/flush) has not defined meaning in the spec
+	- request uris (e.g. poop.com/flush) has no defined meaning in the spec
 		- you can use it to let one websocket server handle mutiple websocket applications
 		- like a websocket reverse proxy
 	- keeping track of clients